Covid 19 Delta outbreak: Taranaki Base Hospital named as new location of interest - NZ Herald

 The hospital in Westown, New Plymouth, has been named as a location of interest by the Ministry of Health this afternoon.

-People who were there between 6.30pm on New Year's Day and 12am on Sunday January 2 must self-monitor for Covid-19 symptoms for 10 days, the ministry said.
+People who were there between 6.30pm on New Year's Day and 12am on Sunday January 2 must self-monitor for Covid-19 symptoms for 10 days.

-"If symptoms develop, get a test and stay at home until you get a negative test result," it said.
+"If symptoms develop, get a test and stay at home until you get a negative test result."

+The exposure site was identified after two people from the same household tested positive for Covid-19.
+The pair, who are in isolation together in New Plymouth, will be officially added to tomorrow's case numbers.

+Investigations had begun to determine if the pair are linked to any current clusters, Campbell said.

 Diners who went to Murder Burger Grey Lynn for a late-night snack after the New Year's countdown are also being asked to self-isolate.